 P: Foothills Campus: Also known as the Judson M. Harper Research Complex, the Foothills Campus is located west of S. Overland Trail and south of Laporte Avenue, and includes all CSU-owned property adjacent to Rampart Road west of S. Overland Trail.

-Q. Housing Permit: Permit issued on behalf of Housing and Dining Services for Aggie Village, Aggie Village Family, University Village, or International House.
+Q. Housing Permit: Permit issued on behalf of Housing & Dining Services for Aggie Village, Aggie Village Family, University Village, or International House.
 These permits are only valid in the respective resident lots.
-Aggie Village U and Aggie Village Family T permits are also valid in Research Blvd Lot 740.
+Aggie Village U and Aggie Village Family T permits are also valid in Research Blvd lot # 740.

 R. Immediate Family: Spouse, common law spouse, domestic partner or child.

-S. Improperly Displayed: A parking permit issued by PTS that is not displayed, on the front dash or rearview mirror, in a manner that allows PTS staff to read all pertinent information regarding the lot it is assigned to or the dates it is valid for.
+S. Improperly Displayed: A parking permit issued by Parking and Transportation Services that is not displayed, on the front dash or rear view mirror, in a manner that allows Parking and Transportation Services staff to read all pertinent information regarding the lot it is assigned to or the dates it is valid for.

 T. Impound (Section V, B): The movement of a vehicle by use of a tow truck and moved to a storage lot typically owned by the tow company.

-U. Impound fee: A fee assessed by PTS to vehicle when it has been impounded.
+U. Impound fee: A fee assessed by Parking and Transportation Services to vehicle when it has been impounded.

-V. LEED parking spaces: Parking spaces designated for low-emitting and fuel efficient vehicles (i.e. LEED qualifying vehicles) as defined by the American Council for an Energy Efficient Economy (ACEEE).
+V. LEED parking spaces: Parking spaces designated for low-emitting and fuel efficient vehicles (i.e. LEED qualifying vehicles) as defined by the American Council for an Energy Efficient Economy.
 The list of tested vehicles that qualify is available at greenercars.org.

-W. Electric Vehicles (EV) parking spaces: Parking spaces designated for electric vehicles with plugin charging capabilities.
+W. Electric Vehicles parking spaces: Parking spaces designated for electric vehicles with plugin charging capabilities.

-X. Main Campus: Property owned and/or under the control of Colorado State University that houses the majority of the academic programs and residential halls.
-This area is primarily bordered by Shields Street, S. College Ave, Laurel Avenue and Lake Street.
+X. Main Campus: Property owned or under the control of Colorado State University that houses the majority of the academic programs and residential halls.
+This area is primarily bordered by Shields Street, South College Ave, Laurel Avenue and Lake Street.

 Y. Meter: A mechanical device equipped to accept payment for the use of a parking space.
 The device may accept payment for a single space or for multiple spaces.
 The device may also be referred to as a multi-space meter or a pay station.

 Z. Misuse of Permit: Using a permit you are not authorized to use based on parking regulations or policies.
-Examples would be using a permit that; does not belong to you, has been reported as lost or stolen, is assigned to a different vehicle or a student using a faculty/staff permit.
+Examples would be using a permit that; does not belong to you, has been reported as lost or stolen, is assigned to a different vehicle or a student using a faculty and staff permit.